swsnr/swsnr.de/index.md

 I work as a software developer, mostly with Scala and Python, and operator/system engineer for satellite mission planning.
-I contribute to ground systems of scientic satellite missions in my day job.
+I contribute to ground systems of scientific satellite missions in my day job.

 Outside of my job, I dabble with Rust and fiddle with my Arch Linux systems.
 Sometimes I write about this here.